 - Recomposing Yourself:

 This strategy works well for the renowned talk show host & media executive Oprah Winfrey.
 When stressed, she finds her composure in a quieter place.
+Try to incorporate breathing techniques (like the ones seen here) to reset your mind and start the day feeling energized.

 - Taking Small breaks: